COVID-19: Public Justice’s Response and Resources

 - When corporations facing accountability for illegal acts tried to grind all litigation to a halt, we compiled a list of resources, organized by state, for plaintiffs’ lawyers facing deposition obstruction during COVID-19.
 The list includes state-by-state orders, statutes, and rules, as well as court and case-specific updates in both state and federal courts.
 There is also a selection of sample briefs.
 This page will be updated as information changes.

-- We’re fighting efforts to immunize companies that hurt workers, consumers and others from accountability in the courts.
-The U.S. Chamber of Commerce is lobbying Congress and the White House to use the pandemic as an excuse to shield those who prey on, abuse and endanger the public.
+- We fought efforts to immunize companies that hurt workers, consumers and others from accountability in the courts.
+The U.S. Chamber of Commerce attempted to lobby Congress and the White House by using the pandemic as an excuse to shield those who prey on, abuse and endanger the public.
 We’re partnering with our allies to defeat their dangerous ploy and make sure everyone keeps their right to their day in court.

 - We are supporting those made most vulnerable by the pandemic.
 People detained in Immigration and Customs Enforcement (ICE) detention centers already have limited access to healthcare and are more likely to get sick while in detention than people who can self-isolate at home or with family.
 Join Public Justice in calling on Congress and the court system to release detainees in ICE custody.

 - We are calling on Congress to protect people from having their credit records ruined during the pandemic.
 We are urging Congress to pass the Disaster Protection for Workers’ Credit Act, which would provide for a mandatory four-month moratorium on all predatory credit reporting.
 It is imperative that the government learn from the lessons of the 2008 financial crisis.
 The government must protect those who are vulnerable to long-term, life-altering consequences of predatory lenders and dubious debt.